-If the DNO fails to meet the 95 per cent minimum overall level of accuracy required for the reporting of the number of customers interrupted and duration of interruptions, set out in paragraph 7.3, Ofgem will make the appropriate adjustments14 to performance.
+If the DNO fails to meet the 95 per cent minimum overall level of accuracy required for the reporting of the number of customers interrupted and duration of interruptions set out in paragraph 7.3, Ofgem will make the appropriate adjustments15 to performance.

-If the DNO fails to meet the 90 per cent minimum level of accuracy required for the reporting for LV interruptions Ofgem will make the appropriate adjustments15 to performance.
+If the DNO fails to meet the 90 per cent minimum level of accuracy required for the reporting of LV interruptions, Ofgem will make the appropriate adjustments16 to performance.

-14 Where data is found to fail the 95 per cent mimimum overall level of accuracy then the data will be made 100 per cent accurate.
+15 Where data is found to fail the 95 per cent mimimum overall level of accuracy, the data will be made 100 per cent accurate.

-15 Where data is found to fail the 90 per cent minimum LV level of accuracy then the data will be made 100 per cent accurate.
+16 Where data is found to fail the 90 per cent minimum LV level of accuracy, the data will be made 100 per cent accurate.